ellenjxu/mango-chess/README.md

 - getting stockfish working! and seeing the moves appear live (e2e4 d7d5 e4xe5 moment... :D)
 - rotary encoder + cursor logic for highlighting which piece is being moved

-Any trying or heroic moments you would like to share?
-Of what are you particularly proud: the effort you put into it? the end product? the process you followed? what you learned along the way?
-Tell us about it!

 ## Photos

-You are encouraged to submit photos/videos of your project in action.
-Add the files and commit to your project repository to include along with your submission.